-If you do not have a current IELTS or TOEFL result, you will need to sit a placement test which is you do on the morning of the first day of the course (Orientation day).
+If you do not have a current IELTS or TOEFL result, you will need to sit a placement test which you do on the morning of the first day of the course (Orientation day).
 See your Offer Letter for the exact dates of Orientation Day.

-Scots English College insists that all new students, regardless of presentation of previous English proficiency certificates, sit a placement test and attend oral interview on their first day.
+Scots English College insists that all new students, regardless of presentation of previous English proficiency certificates, sit a placement test on their first day.